Most people still use box springs today because “that’s how we’ve always done it”.

 More storage area

 The average platform bed has a height of 14″.
-That gives you 14″ (in terms of height) of storage space.
+Which gives you 14″ (in terms of height) of storage space.

 Using a Queen sized bed as an example, the overall storage dimensions would be 60″ x 80″ x 14″.
 That would give us 38.88 cubic feet of space.
 Let’s round that up to 39 cubic feet.